eahrold/Printer-Portal/README.md

 ##Give your clients access to printers.

-In a world of laptops the challenge of granting access to numerous printers in multiple locations can be daunting.
+In a world of laptops the challenge of granting access to numerous printers in multiple locations for a myriad of clients can be daunting.
 Historically there have been a few ways to configure client computers to handle this.

 * Have some sort of shell script (i.e. .pkg postinstall) that will add all of the printers to the machine and then have the client to choose the right one in the print dialog.
 But when there are 10-20+ printers potentially available that can easily get confusing.